 Guide to Auto Loans and Car Buying for Veterans

-Article QuickTakes:
+QuickTakes:

 Is There VA Assistance for Buying a Car?

-There are currently no general Veterans Affairs (VA) programs centered around helping vets purchase a new vehicle.
+There are currently no general Veterans Affairs (VA) programs centered around helping veterans purchase a new vehicle.
 However, there are specific programs that exist to cater to veterans facing extenuating circumstances.
 For example, the VA Automobile Allowance and Adaptive Equipment program assists anyone with a disability due to military service that hinders them from driving.
 This helps veterans with disabilities purchase vehicles that are adapted to their needs.

-How To Pay for Your Car
+How to Pay for Your Car

 Know What You Can Afford